awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-install.md

 Install the following prerequisites before you install the AWS Encryption CLI,

 **Python**
-The AWS Encryption CLI requires Python 2\.7, or Python 3\.4 or later\.
+Python 3\.5 or later is required by the AWS Encryption CLI versions 4\.0\.*x* and later\.
 Python is included in most Linux and macOS installations, although you might need to upgrade to one of the required versions\.
 However, you have to install Python on Windows, if it is not already installed\.
 To download Python, see [Python downloads](https://www.python.org/downloads/)\.
+Earlier versions of the AWS Encryption CLI support Python 2\.7 and 3\.4, but we recommend that you use the latest version of the AWS Encryption CLI\.
 To determine whether Python is installed, at the command line, type the following\.

 ```